jayshreeanand/stacks-watchdog/project_info.md

 - **Customizable Notifications**: Configure how and when you want to be alerted about security events
 - **Multi-channel Alerts**: Receive notifications via email, browser, mobile app, or Telegram
 - **Responsive Design**: Seamless experience across desktop, tablet, and mobile devices
-- **Sonic Block Explorer Integration**: Direct links to the Sonic block explorer for transactions, addresses, and contracts
+- **Stacks Block Explorer Integration**: Direct links to the Stacks block explorer for transactions, addresses, and contracts

 ## Dashboard Sections